 “I’m not practicing, Mom.”

-“Sorry, I forgot how much you love painting.”
+“Sorry, I forgot for a second how much you love painting.”

 He put his brush down and went outside with a big smile.
-But when he looked at the sunset, he felt something different.
+He looked at the sunset, but this time it made him feel something different.
 Today, that color was more than cadmium red and yellow ochre.
 It was the exact color his soul was glowing.

 “Good morning, ladies and gentlemen.
 As the semester is about to end, I want to do something different these two last days.
 But first, thank you for staying with me.
 Thank you, Guillermo, Melissa, María, and Cesar.
 It’s been a great pleasure.”